Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-Noderrrr introduces a suite of proprietary technologies that work in concert to create a self-sustaining, autonomous, and merit-based economic system.
+Noderr introduces a suite of proprietary technologies that work in concert to create a self-sustaining, autonomous, and merit-based economic system.
 This is not another yield farm; it is a fully integrated quantitative trading operation built on decentralized rails.

 **Sub-sections (as interactive tabs or scrolling animated sections)**: